4d/docs/website/translated_docs/de/Concepts/dt_boolean.md

 ## Boolean Funktionen

 4D bietet die Boolean Funktionen `True`, `False` und `Not`.
-Weitere Informationen dazu finden Sie in der Beschreibung dieser Befehle.
+For more information, see the descriptions of these commands.

 ### Beispiel